Lenders-Cooperative/django-redis-task-lock/README.md

 To give an example that showcases everything possible, `["self", "obj1", "dict1", "list1", 0]` would look for `self.obj1.dict1["list1"][0]` when generating the lock name.

+#### Priority Lists
+A Priority List indicates *the first function parameter in the priority list that evaluates to True* should be part of the lock name.
+`PriorityList` is a custom class included in the package.
+It is functionally identical to python's built-in list type, but serves to mark a list for special evaluation when generating the lock name.
+When a Priority List is being evaluated, the first parameter found with a value equivalent to True is used in the lock name.
+The simplest way to use a priority list is to create an instance when defining the lock name.

+Example: `@lock(lock_name=[ PriorityList(["foo", "bar"]) ])`

+In the above example, the lock name would first try to be `<func_name>:<foo>`.
+If the value of `foo` would evaluate to False, the lock name would then try to be `<func_name>:<bar>`.
+If `bar` also evaluated to False, the lock name would be `<func_name>`.

+A normal list can not be an element of a priority list.

 ## Examples
 ```python
 @lock